abhip07/Deep-Learning/README.md

 # Deep-Learning
-This repository is the beginner level implementation of various deep learning models.
+This repository is the beginner level implementation of various deep learning network models.